starkfell/100DaysOfIaC/articles/day.101deploy.aks.from.cloud.shell.afap.md

 Welcome to the first installment of "100 MORE Days of Infrastructure-as-Code in Azure"!
 In today's article we will be covering how to deploy an AKS Cluster from Azure Cloud Shell, but with a new facet - Youtube video!
 The code and related artifacts for each new installment will be here with a link to the video on our YouTube channel.

 Today, we're covering quick and effective AKS cluster deployment with Azure Cloud Shell.
-While our demonstration is not recommended for a Production Environment, we hope it will a way to quickly deploy and AKS cluster for study and exam prep!
+While our demonstration is not recommended for a Production Environment, we hope it will provide a way to quickly deploy and AKS cluster for study and exam prep!
 Additionally, we have opted to use a walkthrough video instead of an article.
 In order to make things as easy as possible, all commands in the video are able to be copy and pasted from the **[Video Walkthrough Commands](#video-walkthrough-commands)** section.

 Find the code and reference links below!